Plan B Expat

 Documentation:

-You'll receive an International Certificate of Vaccination or Prophylaxis (ICVP), sometimes called the yellow card.
+You will receive an International Certificate of Vaccination or Prophylaxis (ICVP), sometimes called the yellow card.
 This is your proof of vaccination recognized internationally.
 Keep it with your passport.

 Timing: